 Faculty research is highly interdisciplinary and encompasses a broad range of topics, including population health and health care, cancer prevention and control, quality improvement, chronic disease, health disparities and the social determinants of health, community-based interventions, health policy, maternal and child health, health economics, decision-making in health and health care, program evaluation, health behavior and health promotion, outcomes research, health information management, social epidemiology, and nutrition.

-We offer nine academic degree programs, including undergraduate, master's, and doctoral programs.
+Health Systems and Population Health offers nine academic degree programs, including undergraduate, master's, and doctoral programs.

 We also offer certificate programs for graduate students and working professionals.